HenriquesLab/NanoJ-Fluidics/README.md

 + [A simple "hack" to enable liquid exchange on cell culture dishes][5]
 + And a comprehensive [electronic][6] and [software][7] control suite to control the pumps.

-This Wiki provides all the information necessary for researchers to reproduce their own systems and start performing fluidic experiments on their microscopes.
+This [Wiki][10] provides all the information necessary for researchers to reproduce their own systems and start performing fluidic experiments on their microscopes.

 ## Developers
 NanoJ-Fluidics is developed in a collaboration between the [Henriques][1] and [Leterrier][9] laboratories.